Shopify Locations

 3. Click the arrow icon to Re-Download Locations.

-Map Location to Sellercloud Warehouses
+Map Locations to Sellercloud Warehouses

 Replenishable Products